gsaslis/terraform-provider-packer/README.md

 # terraform-provider-packer
-A Terraform provider plugin for Packer
+A Packer provider for Terraform

+## IMPORTANT: This is still WIP!